eqNj/eqN-PD2-Filter/README.md

 Ethereal items will be tagged with [e] at the front of their names.

-More magic items worth crafting now show up with a gray asterisk crafting base indication, and select few with added alerts.
+More magic items worth crafting now show up with a teal dot crafting base indication, and select few with added alerts.

 Reduced the threshold for Enhanced Damage and Increased Resistance paladin shields to be shown.